roelma2000/shoppers/README.md

 Open your web browser and go to http://localhost:8082 (default port) to access the application.

 ## License
-This project is licensed under the [Your Preferred License].
+This project is licensed under the GNU General Public License v3.0.